Aleina/The-Analytics-Edge/README.md

 ### All the scripts I made for the MITx 15.071x course.

-Includes original scripts from all the materials offered on this courses, like lectures, recitations and both the obligatory and optional assignments.
+This repository hosts original scripts from all the materials offered on this courses and the respective datasets.
+This includes the lectures, recitations and both the obligatory and optional assignments.
 The topics covered so far are:
-  1. Working o data
+  1. An introduction to analytics
   2. Linear regression